IEDB/ARC/README.md

 ```

 ### Output
-  CSV file with 3 columns.
+-  CSV file with 3 columns.
+-  First column named 'ID' is the description provoded in the fasta for each sequence.
+-  Second column named 'class' is the assigned molecule class for each sequence e.g. MHC-I, MHC-II, BCR or TCR.
+-  The third column named 'chain_type' is the assigned chain type for each sequence. e.g. alpha, beta, heavy, lambda, kappa, scFv, TscFv or construct.
-  e.g. ../out/all_mhcBcrTcr_IEDB.csv file is a output file name.
+-  e.g. ../out/all_mhcBcrTcr_IEDB.csv file is a output file name.

 |ID	| class	| chain_type |
 |--- |--- |--- |